-CLASS incorporates a very challenging smart city use case upon which the capabilities of the CLASS software architecture will be evaluated.
+CLASS incorporates a challenging smart city use case upon which the capabilities of the CLASS software architecture have been evaluated.

 MASA area, Modena, Italy